Updated: Aug 8, 2022

 Fast forward to 10.8 on the clock.
 Derrick Rose on the foul line.
 Makes both and it's essentially over.
 Misses the first.
 We'll have a chance...
 Makes the second.
 Have a chance to tie.

 Five minutes later, it was over.
 For the first time since 1988, the Kansas Jayhawks were National Champions.
-We were back on top of the world.
+We were back on top of the college basketball world.

-Side note - Roy Williams was shown on camera wearing a KU Jayhawks sticker.
+Side note - During the National Championship game, Roy Williams was shown on camera wearing a KU Jayhawks sticker.
 I remember being with my brother at his fraternity house and everyone was getting ready to boo, then we paused.
 Followed by cheers.
 There we go, Roy!